Maersk Alabama hijacking: Hijacking

 On 8 April 2009, four pirates based on FV Win Far 161 attacked the ship.
-All four of the pirates were between 15 and 18 years old, according to Secretary of Defense Robert Gates.
+Armed with AK-47 assault rifles, all four of the pirates were between 15 and 18 years old, according to Secretary of Defense Robert Gates.
 When the pirate alarm sounded, Chief Engineer Mike Perry brought 14 members of the crew into a secure room that the engineers had been fortifying for such a purpose.
 As the pirates approached, the remaining crew fired flares.
 In addition, Perry and First Assistant Engineer Matt Fisher swung the ship's rudder, which swamped the pirate skiff.

 Nonetheless, the ship was boarded.
 Perry had initially taken main engine control away from the bridge and Fisher had taken control of the steering gear.
-Perry then shut down all ship systems and the entire vessel "went black."
-The pirates captured Captain Richard Phillips and several other crew members minutes after boarding, but soon found that they could not control the ship.
+Perry then shut down all ship systems and the entire vessel "went black".
+The pirates captured Captain Richard Phillips and several other crew members minutes after boarding, but found that they could not control the ship.

-Perry remained outside the secure room lying in wait, knife in hand, for the pirates to locate the missing crew members in order to gain control of the ship and presumably sail it to Somalia.
-Perry tackled the ringleader of the pirates, Abduwali Muse, and took him prisoner after a cat-and-mouse chase in a darkened engine room.
-Muse cut his hand trying to keep Perry's knife away from his neck.
-Muse was then tied up and his wounds were treated by Second Mate Ken Quinn.
+Perry, armed with a knife, remained outside the secure room lying in wait for the pirates who were trying to locate the missing crew members in order to gain control of the ship and presumably sail it to Somalia.
+Perry tackled their ringleader, Abduwali Muse, and took him prisoner after a cat-and-mouse chase in a darkened engine room.
+Muse, whose hand was cut during the altercation, was then tied up and his wounds treated by Second Mate Ken Quinn.

-Later, after suffering in the overheated secure room for hours, the crew attempted to exchange the pirate whom they had captured for the captain, but the exchange went awry and the pirates refused to honor the agreement after the crew released their captive.
-Phillips escorted the pirates to a lifeboat to show them how to operate it, but then the pirates fled in the lifeboat with Phillips as a hostage.
+Later, after suffering in the overheated secure room for hours, the crew attempted to exchange Muse for Phillips, but the exchange went awry and the pirates did not release Phillips after Muse was released.
+When Phillips escorted the pirates to a lifeboat to show them how to operate it, the pirates fled in the lifeboat with Phillips as a hostage and $30,000 in cash taken from the safe of the Maersk Alabama.